 Response: The proposed residential development contributes towards a community-oriented atmosphere by improving the pedestrian realm and tying seamlessly with the existing commercial and residential development that surrounds the site.
 The builder will complete the streetscape sidewalks and trails along Scottsdale Road with in the 100' wide scenic corridor open space amenity.
+A 35' landscape buffer will be provided along Williams Drive.
 Providing a quality, usable pedestrian environment is key to creating a thriving mixed-use community that minimizes focus on the automobile and encourages multimodal transportation.
 The Property is within close proximity to retail/support services and provides a greater balance of land uses to better serve the changing needs of Scottsdale and increase demand for housing options.